guy9050/gluetool/docs/source/DEVELOPMENT.rst

 Before moving on to the actual setup, there are few important notes:

--  **The only supported and (sort of tested) way of installation and using ``citool`` is a separate virtual environment!** It may be possible to install ``citool`` directly somewhere into your system but we don't recommend that, we don't use it that way, and we don't know what kind of hell you might run into.
+-  **The only supported and (sort of tested) way of installation and using ``citool`` is a separate virtual environment!** It is possible to install ``citool`` & modules somewhere into your system but we don't recommend that, we don't use it that way when developing things, and we don't know what kind of hell you might run into.
 Please, stick with ``virtualenv``.

 -  The tested distributions (as in "we're using these") are either